nickbstudy/notes/SQL/MySQL/DML_DataManipulationLanguage.md

 ### DML - Data Manipulation Language

 The `SELECT` statement is used to define what is returned.
-Getting everything would be `SELECT * FROM sales`
+Getting everything would be `SELECT * FROM table_name`

 ---